Hariprasath8064/Tredence-fake-news-detector/README.md

-Fake News & Deepfake Detection
+# Fake News & Deepfake Detection

-Devil's Pentagram

-Overview
+# Overview

 In today's digital landscape, misinformation is a major threat, influencing public opinion, undermining trust, and causing severe societal consequences.
 Our project aims to combat this issue by leveraging AI-driven solutions for detecting both textual fake news and deepfake videos.

-Features
+# Features

-Text-Based Fake News Detection: Uses an AI model to analyze headlines and classify them as real or fake.
+ Text-Based Fake News Detection : Uses an AI model to analyze headlines and classify them as real or fake.

 Deepfake Video Detection: Identifies manipulated video content using state-of-the-art deep learning techniques.